MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-work-with-threat-intelligence-packages.md

 - Relevant permissions on the Azure portal and any OT network sensors or on-premises management console you want to update.

-    - **To download threat intelligence packages from the Azure portal**, you'll need access to the Azure portal as a [Security Reader](../../role-based-access-control/built-in-roles.md#security-reader), [Security Admin](../../role-based-access-control/built-in-roles.md#security-admin), [Contributor](../../role-based-access-control/built-in-roles.md#contributor), or [Owner](../../role-based-access-control/built-in-roles.md#owner) role.
+    - **To download threat intelligence packages from the Azure portal**, you need access to the Azure portal as a [Security Reader](../../role-based-access-control/built-in-roles.md#security-reader), [Security Admin](../../role-based-access-control/built-in-roles.md#security-admin), [Contributor](../../role-based-access-control/built-in-roles.md#contributor), or [Owner](../../role-based-access-control/built-in-roles.md#owner) role.

-    - **To push threat intelligence updates to cloud-connected OT sensors from the Azure portal**, you'll need access to Azure portal as a [Security Admin](../../role-based-access-control/built-in-roles.md#security-admin), [Contributor](../../role-based-access-control/built-in-roles.md#contributor), or [Owner](../../role-based-access-control/built-in-roles.md#owner) role.
+    - **To push threat intelligence updates to cloud-connected OT sensors from the Azure portal**, you need access to Azure portal as a [Security Admin](../../role-based-access-control/built-in-roles.md#security-admin), [Contributor](../../role-based-access-control/built-in-roles.md#contributor), or [Owner](../../role-based-access-control/built-in-roles.md#owner) role.

-    - **To manually upload threat intelligence packages to OT sensors or on-premises management consoles**, you'll need access to the OT sensor or on-premises management console as an **Admin** user.
+    - **To manually upload threat intelligence packages to OT sensors or on-premises management consoles**, you need access to the OT sensor or on-premises management console as an **Admin** user.

 For more information, see [Azure user roles and permissions for Defender for IoT](roles-azure.md) and [On-premises users and roles for OT monitoring with Defender for IoT](roles-on-premises.md).